Kitchen Designs Adelaide | Award Winning SpaceCraft Joinery

 Meet Andrew Coombs, also known as Coombsy, Co-cumba, or Maverick – the man of many talents and even more nicknames!
 With over 20 years of experience in the building and construction industry, Andrew is no stranger to the world of joinery and installation.

-Recently, Andrew has been promoted to a new role: now, as Site Manager, Andrew's got a few tricks up his sleeve.
+Recently, Andrew has been promoted to a new role: now, as Project Delivery Manager, Andrew's got a few tricks up his sleeve.
 He's the go-to guy for guiding the install team through the nitty-gritty of on-site work.
 Whether it's figuring out how to fit a square peg in a round hole or smoothing out any bumps along the way, Andrew's got it covered.

 But that's not all – Andrew's also the master of problem-solving.
 Seriously, give him a challenge, and he'll tackle it with the calm and collected demeanor of a pro.
 Nathan swears by Andrew's ability to handle any curveballs thrown his way – and let's face it, in this industry, there's never a dull moment.